 Lake Nosbonsing is a picturesque and popular fishing location, situated near the much larger Lake Nipissing.
 Located to the South of North Bay in Ontario, the lake is a product of the glacial outflow from the Great Lakes.
 At around 7 miles long, the lake covers an area of around 1600 acres.
 The lake is supplied by both Depot Creek and local springs and has the River Kaibuskong flowing out of the east and running into the River Mattawa.
 Nosbonsing is separated into two halves by narrows with both parts of the lake including several beautiful bays.

 Nosbonsing, located only a few miles from Highway 11, offers all of the fishing benefits of its larger neighbour, Lake Nipissing.
 It is much smaller, however, making it popular with less experienced fishing enthusiasts or those not wanting to deal with the vast expanse of water of Nipissing.
 Thousands of people visit the lake every year to take advantage of the great fishing that can be found.
 It is home to northern pike, white sucker, rock bass, pumpkinseed, cisco, yellow perch, smallmouth bass, walleye and muskellunge.
 Walleye present the biggest challenge to anglers and are the main attraction to the lake.

 Birch Hill Camp is located on the north shore of Lake Nosbonsing, just 15 km from Callander Bay on Lake Nipissing and we can boast the fishing on our lake is getting better than the over-fished other lake.

 We have Muskie and Northern Pike being caught annually that are close to record-breaking in size.
 One example was a Muskie that was caught 10 years ago that tipped the scale at over 50 lbs.
 There are Pike tournaments every year, (a couple of them) with teams catching their limit, and some that are over the 15lb range.
 We also have an excellent Walleye (pickerel) harvest every spring, on minnows that are caught out of our lake.
-The Spot Tail Shiners spawn every spring, and the Walleye are right behind them, feeding on the minnows.
+Walleye spawn every spring, feeding on the minnows.